rajatroy-dev/concepts/android/ViewModelFactory/README.md

-# View Model
+# View Model Factory

-**We use ViewModel because we want the data to be consistent even if there is any configuration change such as changing orientation of the screen.**
+**We use ViewModelFactory when we need to use custom view models with constructor parameters.**

 ---